DaveKoz/floweethehub.github.io/README.md

-# Building a Hub that connects you to Bitcoin
+# Building a Hub that connects you to Bitcoin (BCH)

-As the first and most valuable crypto currency in existence Bitcoin is still a mysterious black box to most companies that would potentially want to use it or build applications on top of.
+As the first and most valuable crypto currency in existence Bitcoin (BCH) is still a mysterious black box to most companies that would potentially want to use it or build applications on top of.